fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-stripe.md

 - To view transactions, click "Transactions" on the account card or access the matching ledger account from Fiskl Chart of Accounts

 :::info
-Connecting Stripe as a Payment Gateway is a separate process from this banking integration.
+Connecting Stripe as a payment gateway is a separate process from this banking integration.
 :::

 Remember to regularly review your Stripe connection to ensure accurate transaction import and categorization.